freealise/freealise.github.io/draft/music_origin.md

 - learn Hebrew as it is more organized than English and about any combination of phonemes will produce meaning
 - make an instrument for _effortless_ background accompaniment that might invoke thoughts and speech for prayer

-begin with animals (location and territory, threat warning)
+begin with animals (specific location and territory, threat warning)

 - Miriam Wilbury & Co, Vol.2 ($40000)
 (paper + album peer review by Anneli for credibility)
 documentary music (speech or other natural patterns if instrumental), also documentary (prayer) or sci-fi (potential prophecy) lyrics
 Antarctic folk (ask the researchers) ?

+summary and reminder of any text (even scientific) can be lyrics